 It’s important to find an online college that helps you manage your other responsibilities: work schedule, family, and finances.
-A 2018 study found the flexibility of courses that are self-paced to be one of the most important criteria for students choosing an online program.
+A 2019 study found that most students chose to study online because it fits best with their work/life responsibilities.

 If you have a full-time job or family, self-paced classes — courses with no predesignated meeting times — may be the best fit.
 But if you prefer a more traditional classroom experience, consider making time for live classes — courses where you must be online during set times.
 The benefit of live classes is an increased opportunity to communicate with your peers and professor.

 Do a little sleuthing to find out what type of learning experience your potential programs provide.
 We recommend looking through student reviews and speaking to recent graduates on sites like LinkedIn to get a better idea of how the programs address what you need as a learner.
 For example, you may ask whether the professors offer a lot of feedback, or whether there is 24-hour technical support for their learning software.
 Taking the time to make a checklist of what you need from a program will allow you to identify the colleges that not only provide a thorough education but a great learning experience.
 (Checklists like this one from Campus Explorer are a good way to get started.)
 Then, compare your list to program websites, online college profiles, and student responses.